zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 Initial render of the site/app is a *great* metric to improve on and one of the pain points for meteor apps.

-Why?
-When in production mode, Meteor builds all of your app into 1 big JS and 1 big CSS file - these are called the *"client bundle"*.
+When in _production_ mode, Meteor builds all of your app into 1 big JS and 1 big CSS file - these are called the *"client bundle"*.

 Meteor does it's best to minimize those files, and cache them... but it can still be a whole lot of stuff sent to the client (this is all of your code and your code's dependencies) on initial pageload...
 Especially if you don't always need some of those components and dependencies.

-To test and profile, *we have to run in production mode*, as if we had deployed to a server.
+To test and profile, **we have to run in production mode**.

 `meteor --production`